StuartRiffle/ragtag-tiger/README.md

 **A:**&nbsp; Not in production.

 **Q:**&nbsp; But why is there a tiger here at all? <br>
-**A:**&nbsp; I anthropomorphize small programs (they enjoy that), but to be fair a lot of species could do RAG in a pinch, and my choice of tiger here was arbitrary.
+**A:**&nbsp; I anthropomorphize small programs (they enjoy that), but honestly a lot of species could do RAG in a pinch, and my choice of tiger here was arbitrary.
 We can revisit this.

 **Q:**&nbsp; May I have a warranty of merchantability and fitness for my particular purpose? <br>
 **A:**&nbsp; No.